Haiming5/github-branches-commands/README.md

 ## Information About Merging

-Read merge.txt for more information.
+Read about-merging.txt for more information.